 – A waterproof bag is useful at all occasions.

 – Never underestimate the sun.
-Apply sunblock before getting into the sun and some aloe vera gel if you get sunburned.
-Sunblock is not good for corals so best is cover up (e.g. putting on rash vest, wear a hat, sunglasses, etc).
+Apply sunblock before getting into the sun and some aloe vera gel if you get sunburn.
+Sunblock is not good for corals so best is to cover up (e.g. putting on rash vest, wear a hat, sunglasses, etc).

 – Most of the snorkel areas are shallow and calm.
 Even without fins/flippers, you can snorkel just fine.

 – There is a clinic in the village.
-Bring along your I/C card or passport, and money.
+Bring along your I/C or passport, and money.

 – Try the doughnuts at PILA Cafe in the village.

 – Always snorkel within the buoy line and look out for boats.

 – Never leave your belongings unattended (sandals too!), especially when you party at Long Beach at night.

 – Try Monkey Juice, which is a mix of Orang Utan (cheap rum) and 7Up.
 Never mix it with Coke, Pepsi or other carbonated drinks!